jamestcole/Cloud_computing_AWS/TwoTierArchitecture.md

 ## How does this fit into agile/ SCRUM?

 Having more than one tier allows improvemnts in smaller increments which is more in keeping with the scrum principles than monolithic which may have single larger releases.

+## Security Rules

+## Requirements for Two Tier architecture

+- app tier deployed and available on port 3000
+- create second tier dependancies using ubuntu 18.04LT Mongodb
+- Installed and Config changed for mongod.conf 0.0.0.0
+-Security group for the database allows 27017 from anywhere
+- Create an env var in app instance with database endpoint
+- Relaunch the app